adtsakal/semantic_change_evolution/README.md

 # Data
-First, download the word vectors from this [link] (https://www.dropbox.com/sh/d9cmc8kied74hiv/AABT5z1Z67MJ7KChIXWRUvO9a?dl=0) and extract the *vectors.p* file within the */data/* folder.
+First, download the word vectors from this [link](https://www.dropbox.com/sh/d9cmc8kied74hiv/AABT5z1Z67MJ7KChIXWRUvO9a?dl=0) (~250MB) and extract the *vectors.p* file within the */data/* folder.
 These vectors have been originally generated in [2].